thegenemyers/DAZZ_DB/README.md

 encode the same kind of track data (this is checked), and the files must exist for block 1, 2, 3, ... up to the last block number.
 If the -f option is set, then the concatenation takes place regardless of whether or not the single, combined track already exists or not.
-If the -d option is set, then if the concatenations is successful, then remove all the block tracks.
+If the -d option is set then every block track is removed after the successful construction of the combined track.

 ```
 13. DBshow [-unqaUQA] [-w<int(80)>] [-m<mask>]+